-Is the Country Club a drug free workplace?
+Is the place of employment a drug-free workplace?

 Absolutely!
 The Employer has a zero tolerance for drug use and alcohol consumption on the job.
 Employees who test positive for drug use and/or alcohol consumption while on the job are subject to disciplinary action, up to and including suspension and/or termination.
 Possession of controlled substances (drugs) is illegal in the United States.
 Heavy fines and jail time may result from drug possession or even association with people in possession of drugs.